-- 2. Every person employed by the University, unless he or she is a University officer or belongs to University one of the classes of persons specified in the Schedule to these general regulations, shall have the status of University assistant.
+- 2. Every person employed by the University, unless he or she is a University officer or belongs to assistant. one of the classes of persons specified in the Schedule to these general regulations, shall have the status of University assistant.
 The Council, after consultation with the University and Assistants Joint Board, shall have power to amend the Schedule of classes of persons excluded from the status of University assistant. - 3.
-The Council, after consultation with the University and Assistants Joint Board, shall from time to time publish Rules governing the terms and conditions of employment of University assistants. - 4.
-The terms and conditions of employment of University assistants published under Regulation 3 shall be administered by the Council in consultation with the General Board.
-The terms and conditions of employment of a person excluded from the status of University assistant shall be determined by the authority under whose supervision the institution in which he or she is employed is placed.
+The Council, after consultation with the University and Assistants Joint Board, shall from time to time publish Rules1 governing the terms and conditions of employment of University assistants.